Holographic flavour and neural networks: Conclusion

 \section{Conclusion}

-In this work we have shown that physic informed ANNs can be applied efficiently to compute probe-brane embeddings in holography by using regularized DBI action as a differentiable loss function.
-This not only provides solutions for the embeddings profiles but loss fuction itself constitute a measurement of the free energy of the system.
-Without solving the equations of motions and computing no higher than first derivatives our method: \begin{itemize} \item reproduces the results for magnetic catalysis in the D3/D7 system. \item is sufficiently precise to capture the first order meson-melting transition including both Minkowski and black-hole embeddings. \item allows the efficient training of a single ``conditional'' network $L(\rho, m)$ which learns the entire one-parameter family of embeddings and allows efficient computation of first derivative of the free energy. \item solves the inverse problem by jointly training the embeddings ANN and the potential network $V(r)$ using two loss functions one ensuring the the provided field theory data is matched and the other extremizing the DBI action.
+In this work, we have shown that physics‐informed artificial neural networks can be applied efficiently to compute probe‐brane embeddings in holography via use of the regularized Dirac–Born–Infeld (DBI) action as a differentiable loss function.
+This approach not only produces the embedding profiles directly, but the loss function itself provides a measure of the system’s free energy.
+Remarkably, without solving the equations of motion explicitly or using derivatives higher than first order, our method can: \begin{itemize} \item reproduces the results for magnetic catalysis in the D3/D7 system. \item is sufficiently precise to capture the first order meson-melting transition including both Minkowski and black-hole embeddings. \item allows the efficient training of a single ``conditional'' network $L(\rho, m)$ which learns the entire one-parameter family of embeddings and allows efficient computation of first derivative of the free energy. \item solves the inverse problem by jointly training the embeddings ANN and the potential network $V(r)$ using two loss functions one ensuring the provided field theory data is matched and the other extremizing the DBI action.
 This approach allows the reconstruction of the gravity dual geometry in the spirit of ref.~\cite{Hashimoto:2018ftp} which we demonstrated for the AdS–Schwarzschild geometry. \end{itemize}